Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

 | `card_owner_full_name`  | *string* | false    |

 These examples will be using the Detokenization feature of Reactors to interpolate token identifiers and insert sensitive token data into the Reactor request.
-For more information about Detokenization, see our [api docs](https://docs.basistheory.com/api-reference/#reactors-invoke-a-reactor).
+For more background information about Detokenization, see our [api docs](https://docs.basistheory.com/#reactors-invoke-a-reactor).

 ## Using Atomic Tokens

-In this example, we will show how you can invoke the Spreedly Card Reactor using an [Atomic Card](https://docs.basistheory.com/api-reference/#atomic-cards-atomic-card-object) token.
+In this example, we will show how you can invoke the Spreedly Card Reactor using an [Atomic Card](https://docs.basistheory.com/#atomic-cards-atomic-card-object) token:

-Assume we have created the following Atomic Card token:

 ```json
 {